 Almost all data is digital now so get data entry out of your life.
 You can boost accounting productivity by:

 - using software to capture client transaction data

-- using apps like ReceiptBank to digitize paper records
+- using apps like ReceiptBank to digitise paper records

 - setting up payroll systems that automate employee tax calculations and paperwork

-- automating invoicing to help clients stay on top of accounts receivable
+- automating invoicing to help clients stay on top of debtors

 - connecting to dashboards that track business KPIs

 Systems like these will save you from hours of data entry.
 They’ll also eliminate human error, which means you won’t lose hours trying to troubleshoot faulty spreadsheets.
 That will leave you with the energy to dive into more interesting – and profitable – work.

 Everyone knows exercise is good for you, but did you know it’s also good for your clients?